earth-metal/ugladq2/README.md

 Compatibility
 ---------------
 While this game source will probably build with GCC on virtually any architecture type, compiled versions of the proprietary Gladiator Bot library are only available for 32-bit Windows and Linux systems.
-Compatibility has been verified running Quake 2 v3.24 ("The Unofficial Patch") in Windows XP.

 Compatibility for Win32 applications is supported in Windows 10, so users should be able to run the uGladQ2 DLL and play against bots using a 32-bit Quake 2 engine such as v3.20 or v3.24.
 Modified engines such as KMQ2 and Quake2XP will not work with this DLL!
+Compatibility has been verified running Quake 2 v3.24 ("The Unofficial Patch") in Windows XP.

 Linux users will either need to run a 32-bit OS variant or install a 32-bit compatibility layer applicable for the official Quake 2 executable they wish to use.

 Gladiator Bot Downloads & Documentation
 ---------------
 As of April 2018, the original Gladiator downloads and documentation for 32-bit Windows and Linux are available at http://mrelusive.com/oldprojects/gladiator/download.shtml.htm

+An optional "Singleplayer Deathmatch" campaign can be downloaded at http://www.mediafire.com/file/l5zb6rmo9gnso55/gladq2096_to_099u_patch.zip/file

 Building
 ---------------
+## Windows
-- For Windows users, a compiled gamex86.dll is downloadable from this repository.
+- A compiled gamex86.dll is downloadable from this repository.
-- Windows users wishing to compile their own uGladQ2 library will need to install Mingw-w64 (https://mingw-w64.org).
+- Users wishing to compile their own uGladQ2 library will need to install Mingw-w64 (https://mingw-w64.org).
 In a Mingw-w64 terminal, navigate to the directory containing the uGladQ2 Makefile and run "mingw32-make" to create the "gamex86.dll" file.
+## Linux
+- A compiled gamei386.so is downloadable from this repository.
+(This was generated using Ubuntu's "gcc-multilib" library.
+It may not work for other distributions.)
-- Linux users, navigate to the Makefile's parent directory in a terminal and run the "make" command.
-Rename the generated "game.so" file to be suitable for your Q2 engine.
+- Users wishing to compile their own uGladQ2 library, navigate to the Makefile's parent directory in a terminal and run the "make" command to create the "gamei386.so" file.

 Installation
 ---------------